Get into Nature at Cascade Peace Park

-Cascade Peace Park is home to a beautiful closed-canopy forest that will have you escaping the hustle and bustle of the Grand Rapids Metro area in no time!
+Cascade Peace Park, among more than 50 hiking trails in West Michigan, is home to a beautiful closed-canopy forest that will have you escaping the hustle and bustle of the Grand Rapids Metro area in no time!

-Read on to leran how to find the secret creek – and how to avoid the biggest challenge people face when first visiting Cascade Peace Park.
+Read on to learn how to find the secret creek – and how to avoid the biggest challenge people face when first visiting Cascade Peace Park.

-Access the Cascade Park trails using one of two trailheads: the Bolt Drive entrance, or the parking area on Grand River Drive (just down the way from Ada Park.)
+Access the Cascade Peace Park trails using one of two trailheads: the Bolt Drive entrance, or the parking area on Grand River Drive (just down the way from Ada Park).

 No matter which trailhead you choose, both start with an uphill climb.